Cryozene/DocxToBB/README.md

 ## How to use

-1. Executable is compiled for Windows 64-Bit systems, users on other systems will need to downlaod and use the source
+1. Executable is compiled for Windows 64-Bit systems directly from the source .py file, users on other systems will need to downlaod and use the source
-2. Python-file is python 2.7, all requirements are in imports
+2. Code is Python 2.7, all requirements are in imports
-3. To run, simply place DocxToBB.ini next to the excutable (or .py if running from source).
+3. To run, simply place DocxToBB.ini next to the executable (or .py if running from source).
 *No installation needed!*
 4. Before starting for the first time, make sure to open DocxToBB.ini with the text-editor of your choice (I recommend notepad++), take a glance at the options and change them to your liking
 5. Run the Executable, select a .docx file to convert - finished.
 If the `clipboard`-option is set to true, simply paste the resulting text at the desired place